bairymr/TaskScheduler/README.md

 g) The end points are ssl enabled using self-signed certificate which is in resources folder Certificate generated using this command:
 .\keytool -genkey -alias bootsecurity -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore c:\tmp\bootsecurity.p12 -validity 3650

+Version 0.02
+a) Fixed a NPE on the service, the TaskJob's class name is the key for the map.
+Earlier TaskInfo's class name was being used to retrieve job information and causing NPE.